vitor-souza-ime/roboLLM/README.md

 This project demonstrates that it is possible to:

 * Use **local AI** in schools
-* Run LLMs on low-cost hardware
+* Run s on low-cost hardware
 * Enable real-time voice interaction
 * Avoid dependency on cloud services
 * Support robotics, STEM, and computer science education